backstage/backstage/docs/features/software-templates/writing-templates.md

 spec.
 Make sure to use the key `backstage:featureFlag` in your templates if you want to use this functionality.

-### Hide sections or fields based on other fields
+### Hide steps based on the fields

-Based on other fields you can hide sections or even only fields of your template.
+Based on the fields you can hide the steps of your template.
 This is a good use case if you want to make your form more dynamic.
 To use it let's look at the following template:

 ```yaml